RAKEZ continues to empower businesses with key sales strategy session

 PHOTO

-Ras Al Khaimah: Ras Al Khaimah Economic Zone (RAKEZ) recently hosted an interactive session on enhancing sales strategies titled “Sales Models to Drive Growth”.
+Ras Al Khaimah, United Arab Emirates: Ras Al Khaimah Economic Zone (RAKEZ) recently hosted an interactive session on enhancing sales strategies titled “Sales Models to Drive Growth”.
 The event, held at RAKEZ Compass Coworking Centre, drew business leaders and sales professionals from the economic zone’s business community eager to refine their sales tactics and drive their companies’ growth.

 The session offered an in-depth exploration of the sales management life cycle, providing attendees with valuable knowledge to navigate the end-to-end sales cycle and manage client needs and expectations effectively.
 These insights were geared towards elevating sales performance with actionable tips.